 If you love hamburgers and soft ice cream, Holly's Drive-In, in Post, Texas, is a must visit.
-If you live anywhere near Post and nearby Lubbock, take the time to try the food at this great drive-in.
-It's a classic small town sort of place – a place where you can step back in time to a kinder, gentler era.
-Holly’s is far, far from the artificial atmosphere of too many modern ‘theme’ restaurants.
-This family owned classic drive-in is a throwback to a time when quality in food and service, and a small town, homey sort of feel meant something.
-Holly’s is not a put-on – it is the real thing; an all too rare commodity in today’s world.
+If you live in or travel through the Post/Lubbock area, take the time to try the food at this great drive-in.
+It's a classic small town sort of place; a place where you can step back in time to a kinder, gentler era.

 How good are the burgers?
-Well, they are that good – good enough that I would drive out of my way to eat a Holly Burger.
-They are perfectly cooked to order, with fresh ingredients and the added touch of a bun lightly grilled in butter – all combined to produce one of the greatest burger I have ever eaten.
-Sure, anyone can make a hamburger, but these aren't just burgers – a Holly Burger is a taste of America.
+Well, they are that good; good enough that I would drive out of my way to eat a Holly Burger.
+They are perfectly cooked to order, with fresh ingredients and the added touch of a bun lightly grilled in butter, all combined to produce one of the greatest burgers I have ever eaten.
+Sure, anyone can make a hamburger, but these aren't just burgers, a Holly Burger is a taste of America.

-Besides the outstanding burgers, the beauty of Holly's is the fact that it is a real place – not some corporate guy’s idea of what America used to be, or a contrived way of trying to recreate the past by filling a restaurant with rusty flea market junk, like so many modern chain stores try to do.
-Holly's is as authentic as it gets, and they represent a lost art – an independent business that doesn't try to recreate the past – they allow you to step back into it.
-Post is a small town with the kind of atmosphere that only exists in such a place – a classic American town with a classic American drive-in.
+Besides the outstanding burgers, the beauty of Holly's is that it is a real place, not some corporate person's idea of what America used to be, or a contrived way of trying to recreate the past by filling a restaurant with rusty flea market junk, like so many modern chain stores try to do.
+Holly's is as authentic as it gets, and they represent a lost art, an independent business that doesn't try to recreate the past; they allow you to step back into it.
+Post is a small town with the kind of atmosphere that only exists in such a place, a classic American town with a classic American drive-in.